contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ### 22.4.1 Encourage Personal and Family Responsibility

-Leaders teach that individuals and families have the primary responsibility for their own temporal, emotional, and spiritual well-being.
+Leaders teach that individuals and families have the primary responsibility for their own well-being.
 By living principles of self-reliance, members will be better able to solve future needs on their own (see [22.1]).

 Before providing Church assistance, the bishop (or another leader or member he assigns) reviews with members what resources they are using to meet their own needs.
 This person may suggest other resources for the members to consider, including resources in the government or community (see [22.12]).

 ### 22.4.2 Provide Temporary Assistance for Essential Needs

 The goal of Church assistance is to temporarily meet basic needs while members strive to become self-reliant.
 Fast-offering assistance is generally used to pay for essential items, such as food and clothing.
-However, it may also be used to pay for housing or utilities.
-It may also be used to pay for personal services such as counseling, medical care, or short-term skills training.
+However, it may also be used to pay for housing, utilities, or personal services such as counseling, medical care, or short-term skills training.

 Church assistance is meant to sustain life—not to maintain lifestyle.
-Members may need support and empathy as they work to reduce or eliminate expenses to better provide for their own needs.
+Members may need support and empathy as they work to reduce or eliminate expenses.

 Bishops should exercise good judgment and seek spiritual direction when considering the amount and duration of the assistance given.
 They should be compassionate and generous while not creating dependence.